victorprincipe/pair_potentials/README.md

 pip install .
 ```

-Lastly, in order to pull the GAP model from this repository, you will need to have Git LFS installed.
-Please folow the instructions at https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage on how to install it.
 ### Optional software

 If you would like to gain the most out of this tutorial, you will also need to compile the following software.
 More information can be found at the links provided.